 The Eczema Area and Severity Index (EASI) is a validated scoring system that grades the physical signs of atopicdermatitis/eczema.
 EASI is the core outcome for measuring the clinical signs of eczema in all trials.
-For details of how this consensus was reached please go to the publications page or click here.
-The resources below are freely available to help you in using EASI:
+For details of how this consensus was reached please click here.

 EASI Scoring table for under 8's EASI Scoring table for aged 8 and over

 EASI calculator - download onto a PC or Mac for calculating EASI scores.
 If you experience difficulties downloading via Internet Explorer try another browser such as Google Chrome.

 EASI calculator App - for calculating EASI scores on i-devices (iPhone, iPod, iPad) and *NEW* for Android devices.

 Special thanks to Lawrence Brown who developed the EASI calculator apps and the version for PC and Mac with design input from Sara Brown.

 Publication on interpretability of the EASI score and how it relates to mild, moderate and severe disease: Lesham YA, Hajar T, Hanifin JM, Simpson EL.
 What the EASI score tells us about the severity of atopic dermatitis - an interpretability study.
 Br J Dermatol 2015 Jan 12. doi: 10.1111/bjd.13662

 Publication on inter-rater reliability of clinician rated signs instruments in skin of colour: Zhao CY, Hao EY, Oh DD, Daniel BS, Martin LK, Su JC, Rodrigues M, Murrell DF.
 A comparison study of clinician-rated atopic dermatitis outcome measures for intermediate to dark skin patients.
 Br J Dermatol 2016 Dec 23. doi: 10.1111\bjd.15271

 Frequently asked questions